This is the second page on Lego brick dimensions.

 At 5.6mm it clearly would.

-But look at this assembly, in which a special vertical bearing brick appears:
+First look at this assembly, in which a special vertical bearing brick appears:

 Is there really a difference of 0.1mm between the height of a Technics axle hole and a front knob?
 Yes.
 Make the following two assemblies, very carefully, and observe them closely; first: